evansd/postgres-up/README.md

     curl -O https://raw.github.com/evansd/postgres-up/master/postgres-up && chmod a+x postgres-up

-The idea is that you can bundle this script with your project to make it as easy as possible for developers to get started.
+The idea is that you can bundle this script with your project (together with a config file -- see below) to make it as easy as possible for developers to get started.

 Of course, you'll need the Postgres binaries installed somewhere.
 If *postgres-up* can't find Postgres it will display hints as to how to install Postgres on your